Know What You Owe – Interest vs Rate Factor

 Advantages: Repayment amortized over longer terms (smaller monthly payment); Usually secured, allowing for lower interest rates;

-Disadvantages: Typically a slower process (several weeks to 6+ months); Business owner needs high personal credit score; Longer time in business required (2+ years); Longer loan term leads to higher total repayment.
+Disadvantages: Typically, a slower process (several weeks to 6+ months); Business owner needs high personal credit score; Longer time in business required (2+ years); Longer loan term leads to higher total repayment.

-Of course, there can be many other factors and/or metrics to consider as well while searching for the right type of funding for your business.
-In any case, make sure to properly vet any potential lending partners.
-Whomever you choose to work with has prior experience with the following:
+There can be many other factors and/or metrics to consider as well while searching for the right type of funding for your business.
+In any case, make sure to properly vet any potential lenders by making sure whomever you choose to work with has prior experience with the following: